This article is in the Control zone of the App.

-When on the Control page of OpenSolar, access your list of optimisers by clicking on Design and Hardware >Other components.
-From here you can either edit existing optimisers or create a new one.
-In order to create a new optimiser, click on the create button in the top right.
+When on the Control zone of OpenSolar, access your list of optimisers by clicking on Design and Hardware > Other components.
+From here you can search and edit an existing optimiser, or create a new one.
+We will see each of these processes below.

-From here you the ability to look-up existing optimisers in our component database.
-To do this, simply click on the Search for Other Code or Manufacturer input box and type in the the model of optimiser that you are looking for.
+From here you have the ability to look-up existing optimisers in our component database.
+To do this, simply click on the + Add From Database box and type in the model of optimiser that you are looking for.

 If you are entering in a very new optimiser model, or a custom model which is not likely to appear in our database then you have the ability to create your own custom optimiser by entering in the specifications manually.

-To do this, choose the Create Your Own option when creating the optimiser and then enter in the specifications in each of the fields shown.
+To do this, choose the + Add From Database > Create Your Own option when creating the optimiser and then enter in the specifications in each of the fields shown.
 Make sure you change the Type field to DC Optimiser.

 - Code - This is the code which is visible in Studio.